scheinerman/ShowSet.jl/README.md

 + Following `using ShowSet` Julia warns that the `show(IO,Set{T})` and `show(IO,IntSet)` methods have been overridden.
 Of course, that's exactly the point.
-Please let me know if there's a way to supress this warning.
+Please let me know if there's a way to suppress this warning.

 + It would be useful if `Set` and `IntSet` were defined as subtypes of